khaledmust/AVR-Based-Stopwatch/README.md

 - An external interrupt **INT0** with falling edge is used for the *reset* of the time.
 - An external interrupt **INT1** with rasing edge is used to *pause* the time.
 - An external interrupt **INT2** with falling edge is used to *resume* the time.
+- The simulation is done with Proteus Design Suite.

 ## Code explanation
 ### Timer1